syncfusion-content/xamarin-docs/Xamarin/SfTabView/Selection-Indicator.md

 documentation: ug
 ---

-# Selection Indicator strip
+# Selection Indicator Strip

-Selection indicator strip can be used to indicate the selected index of the tab view control.
-It can be customized with the built in APIs available in `SelectionIndicatorSettings` of `SfTabView`.
+The selection indicator strip can be used to indicate the selected index of the tab view control.
+It can be customized with the built-in APIs that are available in the `SelectionIndicatorSettings` property of `SfTabView`.

 ![](images/Selection-Indicator/tabstyle02.png)

-Selection indicator can be positioned below the title or above the title or else it can be filled in the entire selected header space.
+The selection indicator can be positioned below the title or above the title, or else it can be filled in the entire selected header space.

 {% tabs %}